TomfromBerlin/zsh-cmd-time/README.md

 _Have a look at the code snippet for explanation how to change the number of the decimal places._

 Longer execution times will be displayed as "mm:ss", or "hh:mm:ss" respectively.
 When execution time is above 60 seconds, neither milliseconds nor nanoseconds are displayed.

-For output with decimal places you have to put `typeset -F SECONDS` into your .zshrc, otherwise there are only zeros as decimal places.

 #### Output with colors